hannesdatta/course-odcm/content/docs/course/syllabus.md

 - Assess research fit, resource use and mitigate any legal or ethical issues before retrieving data
 - Collect data via web scraping and Application Protocol Interfaces (APIs) by mixing, extending, and repurposing code snippets
 - Document and archive collected data and make it available for public (re)use
+- Track, evaluate and share your progress on the course's learning goals[^1]

+[^1]: Students use a web app to monitor their progress on the course's learning goals by "ticking off" items from a to-do list (e.g., "I have installed Python," "I have finished Tutorial X," etc.).
+The instructor can use the app to learn which topics to highlight during live streams.
+Students, in turn, can use the app to see how far others in the class have already proceeded, giving them direct feedback on their performance.

 ### Positioning of the course in the study program